-- the UE shall not send another PDN CONNECTIVITY REQUEST message for the same APN in the PLMN in which it was rejected until the timer expires, UE is switched off or the USIM is removed.

-NOTE 1: The above bullet is applicable to the case when the UE selects a new PLMN but the back-off timer is already running.
-This can happen if the UE selects a PLMN in which it was rejected previously for the same APN with a back-off timer.

-- if the network indicates that re-attempt after inter-system change is allowed, the UE is allowed to send a ACTIVATE PDP CONTEXT REQUEST message for the same APN after inter-system change to Iu or A/Gb mode but the UE shall keep the back-off timer running in the S1 mode;

-- the UE shall not send another PDN CONNECTIVITY REQUEST message for the same APN in the S1 mode until the timer expires, UE is switched off or the USIM is removed;

-NOTE 2: The above bullet applies for the case when the UE performs inter-system change again from Iu or A/Gb mode in GERAN/UTRAN back to S1 mode in E-UTRAN and the back-off timer for the same APN is already running.

-- if the network indicates that re-attempt at inter-system change is not allowed, the UE shall not send ACTIVATE PDP CONTEXT REQUEST message for the same APN in Iu or A/Gb mode and the UE shall not send PDN CONNECTIVITY REQUEST message for the same APN in S1 mode until the timer expires, UE is switched off or the USIM is removed; and
+2) if the network does not include the Re-attempt indicator IE to indicate whether re-attempt in A/Gb or Iu mode is allowed, or the UE ignores the Re-attempt indicator IE, e.g. because the Back-off timer value IE is not included, then:

-- if the UE is registered in its HPLMN or in a PLMN that is within the EHPLMN list and the network does not include the Re-attempt indicator IE to indicate whether re-attempt at inter-system change is allowed, the UE shall apply the configured value, if it is available, for inter-system change as specified in 3GPP TS 24.368 [15A] or in USIM file NASCONFIG as specified in 3GPP TS 31.102 [112] to determine whether re-attempt at inter-system change is allowed.
-If the network does not include the Re-attempt indicator IE and the NAS configuration MO as specified in 3GPP TS 24.368 [15A] is not available and the value for inter-system change is not configured in the USIM file NASCONFIG, then the UE behaviour is unspecified; and
+- if the UE is registered in its HPLMN or in a PLMN that is within the EHPLMN list, the UE shall apply the configured SM_RetryAtRATChange value as specified in 3GPP TS 24.368 [15A] or in USIM file NASCONFIG as specified in 3GPP TS 31.102 [17], if available, to determine whether the UE may attempt a PDP context activation procedure for the same PLMN and APN combination in A/Gb or Iu mode; and

-- If the UE is not registered in its HPLMN or in a PLMN that is within the EHPLMN list and the network does not include the Re-attempt indicator IE then the UE behaviour is unspecified.
+- if the UE is not registered in its HPLMN or in a PLMN that is within the EHPLMN list, or if the NAS configuration MO as specified in 3GPP TS 24.368 [15A] is not available and the value for inter-system change is not configured in the USIM file NASCONFIG, then the UE behaviour regarding a PDP context activation procedure for the same PLMN and APN combination in A/Gb or Iu mode is unspecified.

+If the back-off timer was started or deactivated for a PLMN and APN combination upon receipt of an ACTIVATE PDP CONTEXT REJECT message (see 3GPP TS 24.008 [13]) and the network indicated that re-attempt in S1 mode is allowed, the UE is allowed to send a PDN CONNECTIVITY REQUEST message in this PLMN for the same APN after inter-system change to S1 mode.
+If the network indicated that re-attempt in S1 mode is not allowed, the UE shall not send any PDN CONNECTIVITY REQUEST message in this PLMN for the same APN after inter-system change to S1 mode until the timer expires, the UE is switched off or the USIM is removed.

-NOTE 3: The back-off timer is used to describe a logical model of the required UE behaviour.
+NOTE 2: The back-off timer is used to describe a logical model of the required UE behaviour.
 This model does not imply any specific implementation, e.g. as a timer or timestamp.

-NOTE 4: Reference to back-off timer in this section can either refer to use of timer T3396 or to use of a different packet system specific timer within the UE.
+NOTE 3: Reference to back-off timer in this section can either refer to use of timer T3396 or to use of a different packet system specific timer within the UE.
 So, the UE can re-use T3396 as a back-off timer or it can use different packet system specific timers as back-off timers.
 This is left up to UE implementation.

-When the timer T3396 or back-off timer is running, the UE is allowed to initiate attach procedure or PDN connectivity procedure if:
+When the back-off timer is running, the UE is allowed to initiate an attach procedure or PDN connectivity procedure if:

 - the UE is a UE configured to use AC11 – 15 in selected PLMN; or